Imagine for a moment

 In particular, you work with patients (inmates, really) who are involuntarily committed because they fit the criteria for the Sexually Violent Predator Program.
 The men in this program have completed their prison sentences, but are deemed too dangerous to allow back into society because they’re ‘the worst of the worst.’
-They are sexually-motivated predatory stalkers — serial rapists, child rapists, kidnapping rapists, and sexually sadistic stalkers.
+They are sexually-motivated predatory stalkers — serial rapists, child rapists, and sexually sadistic stalkers.
 Most are diagnosed psychopaths.

 As an employee, you are well aware of this.
 You received training about psychopathy along with warnings that they would attempt to manipulate and victimize you.
 You were trained to recognize it.

 That would be enough to keep you or your coworkers from any chance of being manipulated, seduced and victimized … right?

 Wrong.
 Many still end up being duped and losing their jobs, their professional licenses, their money and even their freedom (because sex with an inmate or patient is a crime).
 It’s a persistent problem in forensic psychiatric facilities.

 In this post, I interview a woman I’ll call “Gabriella” who worked in such a place for eight years.
 Her story is at once fascinating and disturbing.